sdatspun2/deprecation-header/draft.md

 Note to RFC Editor: Please remove this section before publication.

-This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{?RFC6982}}.
+This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{?RFC7942}}.
 The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.
 Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
 Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
 This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
 Readers are advised to note that other implementations may exist.

-According to RFC 6982, "this will allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that have made the implemented protocols more mature.
+According to RFC 7942, "this will allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that have made the implemented protocols more mature.
 It is up to the individual working groups to use this information as they see fit".

 Following is an example list of publicly documented approaches used by various API developers to inform API consumers of deprecated API elements including endpoints.

-1. Zapier uses `X-API-Deprecation-Date` and `X-API-Deprecation-Info`, ref: https://zapier.com/engineering/api-geriatrics/
+1. Zapier uses HTTP headers named `X-API-Deprecation-Date` and `X-API-Deprecation-Info`, ref: https://zapier.com/engineering/api-geriatrics/
-2. IBM uses `Deprecated`, ref: https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.1/com.ibm.qradar.doc/c_rest_api_getting_started.html
+2. IBM uses an HTTP header named `Deprecated`, ref: https://www.ibm.com/support/knowledgecenter/en/SS42VS_7.3.1/com.ibm.qradar.doc/c_rest_api_getting_started.html
-3. Ultipro and Zalando use the HTTP `Warning` header with code `299`, ref: https://connect.ultipro.com/api-deprecation, https://opensource.zalando.com/restful-api-guidelines/#189
+3. Ultipro and Zalando use the HTTP `Warning` header as described in Section 5.5 of {{!RFC7234}} with code `299` , ref: https://connect.ultipro.com/api-deprecation, https://opensource.zalando.com/restful-api-guidelines/#189
-4. Clearbit uses `X-API-Warn`, ref: https://blog.clearbit.com/dealing-with-deprecation/, https://apievangelist.com/2016/04/13/some-of-the-common-building-blocks-of-api-deprecation/
+4. Clearbit uses an HTTP header named `X-API-Warn`, ref: https://blog.clearbit.com/dealing-with-deprecation/, https://apievangelist.com/2016/04/13/some-of-the-common-building-blocks-of-api-deprecation/
-5. PayPal uses `PayPal-Deprecated`, ref: https://github.com/paypal/api-standards/blob/master/api-style-guide.md#runtime
+5. PayPal uses an HTTP header named `PayPal-Deprecated`, ref: https://github.com/paypal/api-standards/blob/master/api-style-guide.md#runtime

-    On Mon, Jan 7, 2019 at 3:02 PM Kolekar, Nikhil <nkolekar@paypal.com> wrote:
+    On Mon, Jan 7, 2019 at 3:02 PM Kolekar, Nikhil nkolekar at paypal.com wrote:
     Hi Sanjay,

     It was nice catching up with you.
 I looked at the proposed “sunset” header at https://tools.ietf.org/id/draft-wilde-sunset-header-03.html.